-The IMWG combines expertise of multiple ministries and, chaired by the Hessian Ministry of Finance, consists of representatives from the debt management office as well as appointed ministerial representatives from the departments responsible for the respective relevant budget titles:
+The IMWG combines expertise of multiple ministries and - chaired by the Hessian Ministry of Finance - consists of representatives from the debt management office as well as appointed ministerial representatives from the departments responsible for the respective relevant budget titles.
+They include:

+- digitalisation / innovation

-- economics / energy / transport / housing
+- economics / energy / transport / housing / rural area

-- environment / climate protection / agriculture / consumer protection
+- agriculture / environment / winegrowing / forestry / hunting / homeland

-- interior / sports
+- interior / security / homeland protection

-- science / art
+- science / research / arts / culture

-- construction and finance
+- construction / finance

-The IMWG makes relevant decisions including, among others, the validation of the Green Bond Framework for the second Green Bond of the State of Hesse, the assessment of the eligibility criteria as well as the selection of eligible green expenditures and the validation of the corresponding allocation and impact reports.
+The IMWG makes relevant decisions including, among others, the validation of the Green Bond Framework for the third Green Bond of the State of Hesse, the assessment of the eligibility criteria as well as the selection of eligible green expenditures and the validation of the corresponding allocation and impact reports.
 The IMWG reviews eligible green expenditures in principle on an annual basis.

-Employees of the debt management office record all necessary input on projects that were subject of the first Green Bond as well as on new projects with a particular scale of environmental expenditures received from the respective ministries and pre-screen past expenditures to determine their eligibility for the portfolio of eligible green expenditures in coordination with the IMWG.
+Employees of the debt management office record all necessary input on projects that were subject of the first and second Green Bond as well as on new projects with a particular scale of environmental expenditures received from the respective ministries and pre-screen past expenditures to determine their eligibility for the portfolio of eligible green expenditures in coordination with the IMWG.
 On that basis, the employees of the debt management office establish an initial list of potential eligible green expenditures.
 This list of green expenditures is reviewed by the IMWG and eligible green expenditures are selected based on the eligibility criteria defined for the use of proceeds in section 3.1 of this framework.
 In addition, the eligible green expenditures should be assignable to one of the ICMA GBP categories and the funded projects should contribute to at least one of the UN SDGs.
 The qualification of the use of proceeds as eligible green expenditures as well as the allocation to the respective sustainability field are recorded and managed by the State in an internal tabular overview.
 Apart from this, reference is made to the state budget.